zafarkhaja/jsemver/README.md

 ## Exception Handling ##
 There are two types of errors that may arise while using Java SemVer
-* `IllegalArgumentException` is thrown when the passed value is `NULL` or empty if a method accepts `string` argument or a negative integer if a method accepts `int` arguments.
+* `IllegalArgumentException` is thrown if argument is a `NULL` reference, empty `String` or a negative number.
+* `ArithmeticException` is thrown if increment operation causes numeric identifier overflow
 * `ParseException` is thrown by methods that perform parsing of SemVer version strings or SemVer Expressions.
 There are few subtypes of the `ParseException` error